louispool/deskpi-super6c/README.md

 2. If you did not enable SSH via the Imager, to enable it you can create a blank file called `ssh` in the root of the boot image.
 3. When `ssh`'ing into the CM's, recall the user that you set during installation, in my case the `ssh` command would be something like: `ssh deskpi@deskpi1`
 4. At least on my monitor, I did not get a video signal, so for the CM in the first slot I had to replace `dtoverlay=vc4-kms-v3d`with `dtoverlay=vc4-fkms-v3d` (note the additional "f") in the `config.txt` file.
 I figured this out from this [comment](https://forums.raspberrypi.com/viewtopic.php?t=323920#p1939139) on the raspberry forums.
-5. Even though it's not explicitly stated, and the documentation on the Super6c github misleadingly states in the [TroubleShooting Section](https://github.com/DeskPi-Team/super6c#troubleshooting) that
+5. Even though it's not explicitly stated, and the documentation on the Super6C GitHub misleadingly states in the [TroubleShooting Section](https://github.com/DeskPi-Team/super6c#troubleshooting) that
 	> "If your CM4 module has eMMC on board, the SSD drive and **TF card** can be external mass storage."

     You **cannot** mount an [SD Card to a CM with eMMC](https://www.reddit.com/r/retroflag_gpi/comments/snesyy/is_it_impossible_to_mount_the_sd_card_with_an/).